Chain Reaction

 You probably slept a little less last night than the night before.
 No big deal, right?
 What if that single hour was already degrading your decisions, your safety, and your paycheck, before you even had your coffee?

-Sleeping less than 7 hours. even by just 1–2 hours
+Sleeping less than 7 hours, even by just 1–2 hours

 Your brain's 'stop yourself' system starts failing.
 After short sleep, you make nearly 4 more mistakes per 100 decisions where you should have held back.

-What this means: this isn't about feeling groggy, your brain's error-checking circuit is measurably offline before you notice anything is wrong.
+this isn't about feeling groggy, your brain's error-checking circuit is measurably offline before you notice anything is wrong.

 When the people making high-stakes decisions, like doctors, are sleep-deprived, errors don't just increase a little.
 Serious mistakes nearly double, and missed diagnoses skyrocket.

-What this means: the same degraded brain function that makes you snap at a colleague is making your doctor miss your diagnosis at a rate 5.6 times higher than it should be.
+the same degraded brain function that makes you snap at a colleague is making your doctor miss your diagnosis at a rate 5.6 times higher than it should be.

 On the road, lost sleep is as dangerous as being drunk.
 Sleep under 4 hours?
 Your crash risk is more than 11 times higher than a rested driver.